sayhiben/awesome-playdate/README.md

 - [Learn X in Y minutes, Where X=Lua](https://learnxinyminutes.com/docs/lua/) - A succinct Lua cheatsheet for developers with experience in other languages like Python.

 ##### Playdate SDK
-Panic plans to publish two versions of their SDK: a high-level API for Lua, similar to LÖVE (see below), and a lower-level C library for applications with higher performance needs.
+Panic plans to publish two versions of their SDK: a high-level API for Lua, similar to LÖVE, and a lower-level C library for applications with higher performance needs.

 > ⚠️ &nbsp; The Playdate SDKs are not yet released to the public.
-Consider using LÖVE (see below) in the meantime; Panic has reported that LÖVE provides a similar API to the Playdate SDK.
+Consider using LÖVE in the meantime; Panic has reported that LÖVE provides a similar API to the Playdate SDK.

 ###### Playdate SDK Previews
 - [Playdate Programming LIVE](https://www.youtube.com/watch?v=MZRtfiD_308&t=2629s) - 50 minute long programming demo that shows some of the SDK and simulator.